yaptide/deploy/docs/maintenance.md

 ## Storage volume

 The yaptide backend uses the docker volume named `yaptide_data` to store the data.
-It hosts SQLite database with following information:
+It hosts PostgreSQL data with following information:

   * user accounts
   * data related to simulations: